Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Experiments

 During the training phase of the OTCE-based finetune algorithm, we first optimize the source feature extractor over the source and target datasets for one epoch with the source batch size 256 and the target batch size 25.
-An Adam optimizer is used with learning rate = 0.0001.
-Then we initialize the target model with the optimized source weights and continue the finetuning on the target training set for 300 epochs using the same optimizer supervised by the classification loss function of target data.
-We adopt the same finetuning strategy for the vanilla finetune method.
+We use an Adam optimizer with learning rate of 0.0001.
+Then we initialize the target model with the optimized source weights and continue the finetuning on the target training set for 300 epochs, using the same optimizer supervised by the classification loss function.
+We adopt the same finetuning strategy for the vanilla finetune algorithm.

-\textbf{Results.} Table \ref{tab: otce finetune} presents that our proposed OTCE-based finetune method consistently improves the transfer accuracy of the vanilla finetuning under all transfer settings, with up to $4.41\%$ accuracy gain.
-On the other hand, the vanilla finetune method even outperforms existing representative few-shot learning approaches including ProtoNet~\cite{ProtoNet}, MatchingNet~\cite{MatchingNet}, MAML~\cite{MAML} and RelationNet~\cite{RelationNet} under the cross-domain setting, indicating that current meta learning methods need further improvements to obtain a better cross-domain generalization capability.
+\textbf{Results.} Table \ref{tab: otce finetune} demonstrates that our proposed OTCE-based finetune method consistently improves the transfer accuracy of the vanilla finetuning under all transfer settings, with up to $4.41\%$ classification accuracy gain.
+On the other hand, the vanilla finetune method even outperforms existing representative few-shot learning approaches including ProtoNet~\cite{ProtoNet}, MatchingNet~\cite{MatchingNet}, MAML~\cite{MAML} and RelationNet~\cite{RelationNet} under the cross-domain setting, suggesting that current meta learning methods need further enhancements to improve their cross-domain generalization performance.
+Moreover, we analyze the running time of our OTCE-based finetune algorithm, and find that optimizing the F-OTCE score only accounts for 16\% of the total training time (628s) for a task pair under the Caltech101$\rightarrow$MiniImageNet setting using ResNet-18 model.

 Fig. \ref{fig:vis trf guided TL} also visually demonstrates that our OTCE-based finetune method indeed improves both the transferability score and the transfer accuracy of the source model for most target tasks as expected.
-In short, for a given target task, our OTCE-based finetune algorithm is a simple but effective approach to improve the transferability of the source model and achieve more accurate classification results in the end.
+In summary, for a given target task, our OTCE-based finetune algorithm provides a straightforward yet effective approach to enhance the transferability of the source model, ultimately leading to more accurate classification results.